-Any Indiviudual who is not known or identiable on site should be challenged for clarification and reassurance.
-The school expects everyone to challenge and children to report concerns to staff.
+Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.

 Reedness Primary School will not accept the behaviour of any individual (parent or other) that threatens security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the site.